Webdev-DavidM/photosnap-gatsby_contentful/README.md

 ## Overview

 This project is a simple 4 page website.
-I have created it to practice using gatsby, contentful, graphQl and Sass with BEM methodology.
+I have created it to practice using gatsby, contentful, graphQL and Sass with BEM methodology.
 The key features I have used for gatsby are

 - Static pages.